 Each month has its special joys and tasks in the garden.
 Below is a suggested calendar for March.
 Remember that the gardening depends on weather, so tasks may vary from year to year.

-You can download this calendar at: http://www.slideshare.net/cvadheim/february-in-the-southern-california-garden
+You can download this calendar at: http://www.slideshare.net/cvadheim/march-in-the-southern-california-garden

 Best of Show:

 § Flowers: tree/shrub: Bacharis salicifolia, Ceanothus griseum, * Cercis occidentalis, Cleome isomeris, Dendromecon harfordii & rigida, * Fremontodendron species, * Garrya (other than elliptica), * Hyptis emoryi, Lavatera assurgentiflora, Malacothamnus clementinus, Prunus ilicifolia, Rhus integrifolia & ovata, * Calliandra californica; Smaller shrubs: Camissonia spp, Diplacus spp, Encelia californica & farinosa, Gambelia (Galvezia) speciosa, Lepechinia fragrans, Lupinus (bush species), Salvia leucophylla, * Verbena lilacina, Rhus trilobata; Annuals/perennials/bulbs: Bloomeria crocea, Dichelostemma capitatum, Erysimum species, Eschscholzia californica, Gilia capitate, Iris douglasiana, *Heuchera spp, Lasthenia species, Lupinus (annual), Mimulus guttatus, Sisyrinchium bellum, Stachys spp.

 § Foliage: shrubs with white/silver foliage (Bush lupines; Constancea nevinii; Encelia farinosa; Salva leucophylla)